oheydrew/ca-term3project-docs/README.md

 React on Frontend
 Framework?? - create react app?

+> Describe the software ie React, Express, MongoDB, etc with short descriptions for each

 # 6. Identify and describe the network setup you will use in your development.
-.
+> It's a web app- Talk about Laptop for Employer, Mobile for Employee etc

 # 7. Identify and describe the infrastructure (i.e. hardware) that your App will run on.

-Web App - DigitalOcean?
+> Web App - DigitalOcean?
 Production plans?
+Production Environment plans?

 # 8. Describe the architecture of your App.

-Front-side: 1 app
+> Explain out the architecture - maybe put up original whiteboard pic and talk to the "3 app" model etc

 # 9. Explain the different high-level components (abstractions) in your App.

-Talk about Employee vs Employer sections
-Talk about 5 main pages: Employee Dash, Employer Approvals, Employer Reports, Employer Business Settings, Employee Management
+> Talk about Employee vs Employer sections Talk about 5 main pages: Employee Dash, Employer Approvals, Employer Reports, Employer Business Settings, Employee Management

 # 10. Detail any third party services that your App will use.

+> Mongo if atlas etc?
 Mail: Nodemailer?
 Sendgrid/Mailgun?

 # 11. Identify the database to be used in your app and provide a justification for your choice.

-MongoDB
+> MongoDB

 # 12. Discuss the database relations to be implemented.

-ERD
+> Talk about the Schema headers - short info for each

 # 13. Provide your database schema design.

+> Schemas

 # 14. Provide User stories for your App.

-Tick!
-Woo!
+> Provide User Stories Image

+> Provide Trello link

 # 15. Provide Wireframes for your App.

+> Initial Wireframes

-Half Tick!
-Design / Prettier Wireframes on the way
+> Design Wireframes

 # 16. Describe the way Tasks are being allocated and tracked in your project.

 ## [Main Scrum Trello Board](https://trello.com/b/DFlgggpu)